How To Add Charts And Graphs To WordPress

 - Scatter chart

-Visualizer is a flexible and customizable plugin, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match the look and feel of your website.
+The plugin is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your site’s design.
 Several options are available for each chart that let you further customize their look.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your visitors can see your charts and graphs on their mobile device browsers without requiring the installation of additional software.
+Your site visitors can see your charts and graphs on their mobile browsers without requiring the installation of extra software.

 Click OK to proceed …